 To replace more than one missing tooth, we can customize your treatment with an implant-retained bridge or implant-retained partial denture.
 Instead of attaching to the healthy teeth around the gaps, these restorations are anchored to two or three dental implants, providing more security.

 Losing every last tooth doesn’t mean that you can’t benefit from dental implants.
 Using four to six strategic implants, we can hold a full denture firmly in place.
 With this implant-supported option, you can enjoy a much stronger bite, allowing you to eat fibrous, nutritious foods again.

 How Dental Implants Work

-At American Dental Care, we don’t have to send you to another dental practice at any point in the dental implant process.
-Dr. Murph and our team can perform every step from start to finish right here at our convenient Conway office.
+At American Dental Care, we don’t have to send you to another dental office at any point in the dental implant process.
+Dr. Murph and our team can perform every step from start to finish right here at our convenient Conway dental office.
 Dr. Murph has years of advanced training and can handle the placement procedure as well as any necessary preliminary procedures.
 Once the post has been surgically placed, we’ll wait several months for osseointegration to occur.
 Then, we’ll attach a connection piece called an abutment and the restoration.

 Understanding the Cost of Dental Implants

 At first glance, dental implants are clearly the most expensive tooth replacement option.
 However, when you factor in the subsequent costs of getting a new bridge or denture every five to seven years, dental implants prove to be the wisest financial investment in the long term.
 When you come in for your consultation with Dr. Murph, we can determine your specific needs, including the number and location of implants, the type of restoration, and the need for preparatory procedures—all of which will influence the overall cost.
 When you’re ready to schedule this appointment, just give our team a call!